function61/chrome-server/README.md

 File uploads
 ------------

-If your script run returns large data (like files) enough not to want returning them in the response JSON, you can call `ctx.uploadFile()` to have files uploaded to S3.
+If your script run produces much data (like files) to not like returning them in the response JSON, you can call `ctx.uploadFile()` to have files uploaded to S3.
 The function returns URL to the file, which you can return with your JSON.